Territorial claims in Antarctica

 Seven sovereign states – Argentina, Australia, Chile, France, New Zealand, Norway, and the United Kingdom – have made eight territorial claims in Antarctica.
-These countries have tended to place their Antarctic scientific observation and study facilities within their respective claimed territories; however, a number of such facilities are located outside of the area claimed by their respective countries of operation, and countries without claims such as China, India, Italy, Japan, Pakistan, Russia, South Africa (SANAE), Ukraine, and the United States have constructed research facilities within the areas claimed by other countries.
+These countries have tended to place their Antarctic scientific observation and study facilities within their respective claimed territories; however, a number of such facilities are located outside of the area claimed by their respective countries of operation, and countries without claims such as Belgium, China, India, Italy, Japan, Poland, Russia, South Africa (SANAE), Spain, Ukraine, and the United States have constructed research facilities within the areas claimed by other countries.
 There are overlaps among the territories claimed by Argentina, Chile, and the United Kingdom.

 History

 Spanish claims

 According to Argentina and Chile, the Spanish Crown had claims on Antarctica.
-The capitulación (governorship) granted to the conquistador Pedro Sánchez de la Hoz in 1539 by the King of Spain, Charles V, explicitly included all lands south of the Straits of Magellan, (Terra Australis, and Tierra del Fuego and by extension potentially the entire continent of Antarctica) and to the East and West the borders were the ones specified in the Treaty of Tordesillas and Zaragoza respectively, thus creating the Governorate of Terra Australis.
+The capitulación (governorship) granted to the conquistador Pedro Sánchez de la Hoz in 1539 by the King of Spain, Charles V, explicitly included all lands south of the Straits of Magellan (Terra Australis, Tierra del Fuego and by extension, potentially the entire continent of Antarctica) and to the East and West the borders were the ones specified in the Treaty of Tordesillas and Zaragoza respectively, thus creating the Governorate of Terra Australis.

 De la Hoz transferred the title to the conqueror Pedro de Valdivia in 1540.
-In 1555 the claim was incorporated to Chile.
+In 1555, the claim was incorporated to Chile.

 This grant established, according to Argentina and Chile, that an animus occupandi existed on the part of Spain in Antarctica.
 Spain's sovereignty claim over parts of Antarctica was, according to Chile and Argentina, internationally recognized with the Inter caetera bull of 1493 and the Treaty of Tordesillas of 1494.
 Argentina and Chile treat these treaties as legal international treaties mediated by the Catholic Church that was at that time a recognized arbiter in such matters.
-Each country currently has claimed a sector of the Antarctic continent that is more or less directly south of its national antarctic-facing lands.
+Each country currently has claimed a sector of the Antarctic continent that is more or less directly south of its national Antarctic-facing lands.

 Modern Spain has not claimed any Antarctic territory.
 It operates two summer research stations (Gabriel de Castilla Base and Juan Carlos I Base) in the South Shetland Islands.